 When looking at the numbers, we should remain aware that as far as tracking goes, “violent crimes” include murder, rape, robbery, and aggravated assault.
 I share this to help you understand what you’re looking at when you review the numbers that might be provided.

-So how bad is it really?
+So, how bad is it really?
 The National Center for Education Statistics reports that there were more than 27,000 incidents of crimes against persons and property on public and private school campuses in 2014.
-That sounds like a lot but even at the most dangerous college in the United States, the violent crime rate was 20.4 incidents per 10k students and the property crime rate was 122.6 incidents per 10k students.
+That sounds like a lot, but even at the most dangerous college in the United States, the violent crime rate was 20.4 incidents per 10k students, and the property crime rate was 122.6 incidents per 10k students.

-Don’t get me wrong; that pretty bad.
+Don’t get me wrong; that’s pretty bad.
 I don’t mean to minimize that because I know that the people affected were probably changed for life.
-All I’m saying is that even if you send your student to a school such as UCLA or UCSB (arguably the most dangerous schools in the United States), it’s not like you’re sending them into a war zone.
+I’m saying that even if you send your student to a school such as UCLA or UCSB (arguably the most dangerous schools in the United States), it’s not like you’re sending them into a war zone.
 And things are getting better.
 In fact, just about all of the Clery Act Crimes are starting to show a reduction.

-Look at it this way: we lock up our valuables in our home because valuables are specific targets criminals.
+Look at it this way: we lock up our valuables in our homes because valuables are specific targets for criminals.
 We are concerned about our cars and lock them up because cars are a specific target for criminals.
-So we take extra measures to ensure safety and security with the things known to be targets for criminals.
+So we take extra measures to ensure safety and security with the things known to be targeted for criminals.
 Well, for young women, safety definitely needs to be on the radar because women are a specific target at universities.
 In fact, according to the Office of Postsecondary Education, Rape and Fondling incidents combined are as common as burglary.

 Some other tips might include: don’t walk or live alone (if possible), watch your drinks VERY closely, don’t accept drinks from strangers, and learn some self-defense.
 Additionally, you should always lock your (house/dorm/apt) doors behind you (even when you’re home), lock your car, hide your bag/purse, lock your stuff up and keep valuables and cash out of view.
-And if you’re still not confident in your safety, look into apps like Noonlight; it’s an easy way to get help when you need it.
+And if you’re still not confident in your safety, look into apps like Noonlight; it’s an easy way to get help when needed.

 Hopefully, this gives you a few things to think about.
 I’m going to leave some links to help further your research efforts.
 Stay safe out there!